kurtosis-tech/autogpt-package/README.md

 kurtosis service shell autogpt autogpt --exec "python -m autogpt"
 ```

+If `kurtosis service shell autogpt autogpt --exec "python -m autogpt"` breaks for you then you might be on an older version of Kurtosis.
+Please use
+`echo "python -m autogpt" && cat) | kurtosis service shell autogpt autogpt` instead.

 We use the `Redis` memory backend by default.

 ## Run On GitPod in the browser